Jomeinvoice

 2. Advance notice — You receive written notice 14 calendar days before the site visit

-3. Document request — LHDN officers request all sales and purchase invoices, e-invoice records, financial statements, and system access
+3. Document request — LHDN requests all sales and purchase invoices, e-invoice records, financial statements, and system access

 4. On-site visit — Officers spend 1–3 days on-site (extendable); they may download electronic records directly

-5. Finding letter — LHDN issues a letter with their findings; you have 18 calendar days to object
+5. Finding letter — LHDN issues a letter with findings; you have 18 calendar days to object [Compliance Review Framework, Section 6.5]

-6. Resolution — The case must be resolved within 90 days from the start of the review
+6. Resolution — Case must be resolved within 90 days from the start of review

-Voluntary disclosure: If you know your business has missed e-invoices, you can submit a voluntary disclosure before a compliance review is triggered.
-This is submitted in writing to the relevant LHDN director, and must include your tax return (BNCP), audited accounts, and records of unreported e-invoices.
-LHDN retains the right to follow up, but voluntary disclosure materially reduces your penalty exposure.
-Do not wait for the audit notice — acting proactively is the only time this option is available.
+Voluntary disclosure: If you know your business has missed e-invoices, submit a voluntary disclosure to LHDN before a compliance review is triggered.
+Submit in writing to the relevant LHDN director, including your tax return (Borang Nyata Cukai Pendapatan (BNCP)), audited accounts, and all records of unreported e-invoices.
+LHDN retains the right to follow up, but proactive disclosure is the only mechanism available to reduce penalty exposure before an audit begins.
+[Compliance Review Framework (15 Dec 2025), Section 7]

 5 Steps to Protect Your Business Before Enforcement Hits

 1. Confirm your phase and start date.
-Check your FY2022 audited financial statements or tax return to verify your annual revenue and confirm which phase applies to you.
+Check your FY2022 audited financial statements or tax return to verify your annual revenue and implementation phase.
 If you are a subsidiary or related company of an RM1M+ group, your start date may be 1 July 2026.
-Review the LHDN 2026 implementation update for the latest phase details.
+See the Phase 4 deadline and SME compliance guide.

 2. Audit your transaction types.
 Map every transaction your business conducts — sales, purchases from agents or foreign suppliers, platform commissions — and identify which require individual e-invoices, which qualify for consolidation, and which require self-billed e-invoices.
 Use the e-invoicing compliance checklist as a starting point.

 3. Apply the RM10,000 rule immediately.
-Regardless of relaxation period status, any single transaction worth RM10,000 or more must be issued as an individual e-invoice from 1 January 2026.
-This rule is not subject to the relaxation period.
+Any single transaction worth RM10,000 or more must be issued as an individual e-invoice from 1 January 2026 — no exceptions during the relaxation period.
+See the RM10,000 e-invoice rule explainer.

 4. Implement your e-invoicing system.
-Choose your integration model: the MyInvois portal (free, suitable for low-volume businesses), direct API integration, or middleware.
-Most Phase 4 SMEs with existing accounting or POS systems will find middleware the most practical path to compliance without disrupting existing workflows.
+Choose your integration model: the free MyInvois portal for low-volume businesses, direct API integration, or middleware.
+Most Phase 4 SMEs with existing accounting or Point of Sale (POS) systems will find certified middleware the most practical path to compliance without disrupting existing workflows.

-For SME owners who need to become compliant without rebuilding their finance or operations stack, JomeInvoice is a MyInvois-certified middleware platform that connects your existing business systems — accounting software, POS, ERP, or e-commerce platforms — to the MyInvois system without replacing them.
+For SME owners who need to become compliant without rebuilding their finance or operations stack, JomeInvoice is a MyInvois-certified middleware platform that connects your existing business systems — accounting software, Enterprise Resource Planning (ERP), POS, or e-commerce platforms — to the MyInvois system without replacing them.

-JomeInvoice handles the full e-invoice lifecycle: generating LHDN-validated e-invoices, managing consolidated invoice submissions, flagging RM10,000-threshold transactions that cannot be consolidated, and maintaining the complete audit trail LHDN inspects during a compliance review.
+JomeInvoice handles the full e-invoice lifecycle: generating LHDN-validated e-invoices, managing consolidated invoice submissions within the 7-day deadline, flagging RM10,000-threshold transactions that cannot be consolidated, and maintaining the complete audit trail LHDN inspects during a compliance review.

 For businesses concerned about penalty exposure during the transition, JomeInvoice’s compliance team provides direct implementation support — from system audit to go-live — so you enter the enforcement window in January 2027 with a clean record.

-Book a free demo to see how JomeInvoice works for your business.
+For enterprises and ERP-connected businesses: Book a demo to see how JomeInvoice integrates with your existing systems.

 Frequently Asked Questions